ENCCS/julia-for-hpc/content/exercises.rst

    Look again at the double for-loop in the modified ``evolve!`` function and think about how you could use SharedArrays.
 Start from the :meth:`evolve2!` function defined above, and try to implement a version that accepts `SharedArray` arrays.

-   .. solution:: First hint
+   .. solution:: Hints

       - In your `main` script, import also ``Distributed`` and ``SharedArrays``.
       - In ``core.jl``, create another method for the ``evolve2!`` function with the following signature: ``evolve2!(currdata::SharedArray, prevdata::SharedArray, dx, dy, a, dt)``

-   .. solution:: Second hint

-      The only change you have to make to the SharedArray method of :meth:`evolve2!` is to add ``@sync @distributed`` in front of the first loop!
+      - The only change you have to make to the SharedArray method of :meth:`evolve2!` is to add ``@sync @distributed`` in front of the first loop!

    .. solution:: Solution and benchmarking